 When building your case, include the following:

-What makes you valuable?
 Just doing your job is not enough.
 For a strong pay rise pitch, you need to have solid examples of other ways you bring value.
 For example, positive initiatives you may have spearheaded, teams you lead, extra work you have taken on.

-What contributions have you made?
 Much as you have a CV for applying for a new job, start diarising your contributions for internal applications too.
 Keep track of every example of you being a team player, being flexible, being proactive and helpful.
+Add in all relevant training and qualifications that you have completed since your last pay discussion or raise.

 Building your case is your opportunity to show your employer how much more you are worth than you were previously.
+Have all the information at hand, ready to impress your manager and negotiate a better deal.

 If you are reading the above thinking that you maybe haven’t contributed anything particularly valuable recently, then there’s still time.